 Eglamore handed Annie a beacon just in case she was ever in trouble while visiting the Wood.
-After being forgotten about for chapters, she finally gets to use it.
+After being forgotten for about 19 chapters, she finally gets to use it.

 The power buttons on top of the Seraph robots' heads.
 Loaded under everyone's noses all the way back on page 9 finally gets fired on page 1141.